fideloper/TrustedProxy/readme.md

 ```
 In the example above, we are pretending we have a load balancer which lives at 10.1.28.234.

-Note: If you use Rackspace or other PaaS "cloud" providers which provide load balancers, the IP adddress of the load balancer may not be known.
-Rackspace uses many load balancers, and so you never know what IP address the request will be coming from.
-This means every IP address would need to be trusted.
+**Note:** If you use Rackspace or other PaaS "cloud" services which provide load balancers, the IP adddress of the load balancer may not be known.
+Rackspace uses many load balancers, and so you never know the IP address of the load balancer.
+This means every IP address would need to be trusted - any of them could be from the load balancer, and therefore the `X-Forwarded-For` header must always be trusted.

 In that case, you can set the 'proxies' variable to '*':